 To date, a wide variety of biobanks exists.
-They can differ in their purpose, size, funding sources, nature of their activities, as well as by the types of biological samples and data collected.
-Some biobanks are intended exclusively for clinical uses and are established to respond to diagnostic or therapeutic needs, whereas others are established for research purposes.
+They differ in their purpose, size, funding sources, nature of their activities, as well as by the types of biological samples and data collected.
+Some biobanks are intended exclusively for clinical use and are established to respond to diagnostic or therapeutic needs, whereas others have been set up for research purposes.

-As per SBP, « a biobank is an organized entity with a governance in place, responsible for the management of biological resources ».
+As defined by SBP, « a biobank is an organized entity responsible for the management and the custodianship of biological resources ».
 Likewise, biological resources include biological material and its associated data.
-Associated data stands for personal data, including also health-related data, and preanalytical data.
+Associated data stands for personal data, including health-related data, and preanalytical data.

-In compliance with international standards, any biobank managing human samples must have a Biobank Regulation that defines its purpose, operational processes, and organisation.
+In compliance with international standards, any biobank managing human samples must have a Biobank Regulation that defines its purpose, operational processes, and organization.